May 1, 2019|

 Luckily, our custom Brazil tours include a specialized English-speaking local guide.
 Your English-speaking guide will ease any worries about language barriers.
 They will also offer timely information and suggestions which may be hard to come by on your own.

 Brazil is the perfect place to slow-down while on a vacation

 Brazil moves at a different pace.
 First time in Brazil, You will promptly notify an absence in a sense of urgency or speed when a local does something.
 For instance, the waiter pauses to bring a check to the table so you can enjoy an excellent dinner of traditional Brazilian cuisine without being interrupted.
 In Rio de Janeiro, you’ll also notice the locals savoring the sunshine at Copacabana beach.
 It’s normal on the weekdays to relax in the sun and enjoy an ice-cold Brazilian beer.
 Follow the pace of the locals, and indulge in ultimate relaxation while in Brazil.

 Copacabana Beach, Rio de Janeiro

-The answers to your questions about Brazilian culture can be found in the lush forests, charming towns, and bustling cities across the country.
-From the arrival of the Portuguese in Brazil in 1500 to the Jesuits crossing the land directed to the far west and bringing “the word” to the indigenous deep inside the wild new land, going through the wars and disputes that took place on different times and different areas of that huge country, Brazilian history is a tale that continuously marvels those who knows so very little about how things operate in Brazil.
+Brazilian culture is in the lush forests, charming towns, and bustling cities across the country.
+From the arrival of the Portuguese in 1500 to the Jesuits crossing the land directed to the far west and bringing “the word” to the indigenous deep inside the wild new land, going through the wars and disputes that took place at different times and different areas of that huge country, Brazilian history is a tale that continuously marvels those who knows so very little about how things operate in Brazil.